abdiasriver/Mikrotik-Scriptcopy/Config/README.md

 # MIKROTIK CONFIG
+> ⚠️ **Warning**: Some details changed.
+So see the presentation, then follow
+> the steps below for up-to-date commands.

 - **1.** Firmware Mikrotik (RouterOS & SwitchOS) and Winbox for Windows: https://mikrotik.com/download
 - **2.** How to configure Mikrotik OPENVPN Server: https://www.gkhan.in/how-to-configure-mikrotik-openvpn-server/